 One of the most useful sites, dedicated to education in home and school is the BBC Learning site.
 You can also find a wide selection of useful resources, sorted by subject and age range, on the TES resources pages.
 You may have to register to use some of the resources, which are inevitably intended primarily for pupils in schools.
 But for those who want an idea of how the national curriculum translates into classroom learning, there are some useful lessons plans.

 Finding books for home educating

-When we were home educating, we liked to use a variety of text books and other resources, such as CD-Roms, some of which tied in with the UK National Curriculum, some of which were for more general interest.
-We buy most of our books from The Book Depository, Play.com or Amazon UK.
+When we were home educating, we liked to use a variety of text books and other resources.
+Some of these tied in with the UK National Curriculum, and some were for more general interest.
+We bought most of our books from The Book Depository, Play.com or Amazon UK.
 Other home educators have found useful books, specially geared to education and related to the UK national curriculum, at CGP books or at large bookshops in their towns.
-A site more specifically related to educational curriculum is TPS Publishing, which has inexpensive lesson plans available, as well as some books developed for parents to use at home with children of all ages and abilities.
+A site more specifically related to educational curriculum is TPS Publishing.
+This site has inexpensive lesson plans available.
+It also has some books developed for parents to use at home with children of all ages and abilities.